Mavrik Geyer

-Mavrik Geyer (/gaɪər/) (born 5 January 2001) is an Australian professional rugby league footballer who plays as a forward for the Penrith Panthers in the NRL.
+Mavrik Geyer (/gaɪər/) (born 5 January 2001) is an Australian professional rugby league footballer who plays as a forward for the Wests Tigers in the NRL.

 Background

-Geyer is the son of former professional rugby league footballer Mark Geyer and Meagan née Alexander.
+Geyer is the son of former professional rugby league footballer Mark Geyer and Meagan (née Alexander).
 His uncles Matt Geyer, Greg Alexander, and the late Ben Alexander were also professional rugby league footballers.

 Geyer attended St Dominic's College, Penrith.

 Playing career

 2024

 In round 4 of the 2024 NRL season Geyer made his first grade debut for the Penrith Panthers in their 16–22 win against the Sydney Roosters.
 Geyer's debut was exactly 40 years to the day after his uncle Greg Alexander debuted for Penrith in 1984.

 2025

 On 6 August, the Wests Tigers announced that they had signed Geyer for the 2026 season.

+2026

+On 22 June, it was announced that Geyer would depart the Wests Tigers at the end of the season and join the Perth Bears.